Musashino Forest Sport Plaza

-The Musashino Forest Sport Plaza is a multi-sport venue located in Chōfu, Tokyo, Japan.
+The Musashino Forest Sport Plaza (武蔵野の森総合スポーツプラザ, Musashino no Mori Sōgō Supōtsu Puraza), currently known as Keio Arena TOKYO (京王アリーナTOKYO) for sponsorship reasons, is a multi-sport venue located in Chōfu, Tokyo, Japan.

 The main arena has a seating capacity of over 10,000, and also includes a swimming pool, a gym, a multi-use sports area and two fitness studios, that is available for use by the general public.
 It is the first new venue completed for Tokyo 2020.
 Construction took three and a half years and cost over $300 million to complete.

+On February 14, 2025, Keio Corporation signed a 3-year naming rights for the venue until March 2028, and changed the name to Keio Arena Tokyo on May 1st.

+Events

-In October 2018, the venue hosted the Japan Open Tennis Championships as the Ariake Coliseum is being renovated for the tennis events at the 2020 Summer Olympics.
-It was used for staging the 2020 Summer Olympics badminton tournaments and is hosting the badminton and fencing competitions as well as wheelchair basketball games for the 2020 Summer Paralympics.
+In October 2018, the venue hosted the Japan Open Tennis Championships as the Ariake Coliseum was renovated for the tennis events at the 2020 Summer Olympics.
+It was used for staging the 2020 Summer Olympics badminton tournaments and hosted the badminton, wheelchair fencing and wheelchair basketball competitions for the 2020 Summer Paralympics.